2026 Alpine Skiing World Cup – Women's overall: Season summary

-Opening weeks
+The opening months (Oct.
+2025 to Christmas)

 With Brignone on hand for the traditional season-opening race in Sölden, Austria, 27-year-old Austrian skier Julia Scheib, who had finished third in the race last year for her first-ever World Cup individual podium, grabbed her first-ever World Cup victory, which also represented the first victory by an Austrian woman in a World Cup giant slalom race since March 2016.
-But five-time overall champion Mikaela Shiffrin of the United States (who missed most of last season with a serious puncture wound -- but still won four races in her limited appearances, giving her an all-time record of 101 World Cup wins) showed that she was back at full strength in the season opening slalom at Levi, Finland, posting the fastest time in both runs, blowing out the field (with Lara Colturi of Albania second by over a second and a half, and the rest of the field over another second behind), and winning her ninth reindeer for her victory at Levi.
+But five-time overall champion Mikaela Shiffrin of the United States (who missed most of last season with a serious puncture wound — but still won four races in her limited appearances, giving her an all-time record of 101 World Cup wins) showed that she was back at full strength in the season opening slalom at Levi, Finland, posting the fastest time in both runs, blowing out the field (with Lara Colturi of Albania second by over a second and a half, and the rest of the field over another second behind), and winning her ninth reindeer for her victory at Levi.
 Shiffrin's win, coupled with a fourth by Paula Moltzan (who finished second at Sölden), gave the United States the top two places in the overall season standings, with Colturi, a native Italian but naturalized Albanian, moving into third overall on her 19th birthday.
+The next weekend in Gurgl, Austria for another slalom, Shiffrin again dominated, defeating second-place Colturi by 1.23 seconds.